 Specific interventions for PTSD can also be used to treat substance use disorders.
-Therapies including CBT, CPT and PET all have been proven to work for people with co-occurring PTSD and substance use disorders.
+Therapies including cognitive behavioral therapy, cognitive processing therapy and prolonged exposure therapy all have been proven to work for people with co-occurring PTSD and substance use disorders.
 In addition, special interventions have also been designed for these dually-diagnosed disorders:

 - Seeking Safety is a systematic, manual-based intervention for people with comorbid trauma-related and substance use disorders that helps clients set boundaries, decrease high-risk behavior, manage emotions and prevent relapse.